 Proposed thinning of ash trees suffering with ash dieback

-In October 2019 the Forestry Commission confirmed that our woodland is infected with Chalara ash dieback, and advised us to begin removing all diseased and dangerous trees.
-We plan to remove the infected ash trees in three sates over the next few years, to allow the woodland time to recover and regenerate between each stage.
+In October 2019 the Forestry Commission confirmed that our woodland was infected with Chalara ash dieback, and advised us to begin removing all diseased and dangerous trees.

 (Please take a moment to watch ‘A year in the life of an ash tree’.)

 What is Ash Dieback?

 Ash dieback (Hymenoscyphus fraxineus ) was first reported in UK in 2012.
 It is a fast spreading fungus which originated in eastern Asia.
 The disease affects the tree’s vascular system and the pathogen causes necrosis in the sapwood, which in turn affects the tree’s ability to draw nutrients into its upper branches.
 It is now present all across UK, and it is expected that the majority of ash trees in woodlands will decline and die over the next 10–15 years.

 Our woodland is designated as Ancient Semi Natural Woodland, and is largely an overgrown ash and hazel coppice.
 The timber was historically harvested to fuel the old iron pits in the woodland.
 It had been neglected for many years until 2010 when we cleared the fallen timber from the ‘87 storm.